panzerdp/dmitripavlutin.com/content/posts/063-explicit/index.md

 It suggests writing meaningful names for variables, functions, classes and other constructions.
 It suggests avoiding tricky solutions in favor of readings and clear intent.

 The uses-cases dictate the structure of the application.
-What the application does should not be implicitly hidden in an organization that the framework is trying to dictate you, e.g. having folders like `/controllers`, `/views` at the highest level of folders organization.
+What the application does should not be implicitly hidden in an organization that the framework is trying to dictate you.
+Avoid having folders like `/controllers`, `/views` at the highest level of folders organization.

 Explicit code and structure let you develop the system easier.